HavenInc/janus_old/README.md

 Create a small form with fields for **channel** and **message**.
 When this form is submitted, it posts a message to the specified channel.

 ## Getting Started
-- Set up a [Slack](https://slack.com) account and then familiarize yourself with the [Integration Documentation](https://slack.com/integrations), specifically the Outgoing Webhooks and Bots to get information out of Slack and to your API.
+- Set up a [Slack](https://slack.com) account and familiarize yourself with the [Integration Documentation](https://slack.com/integrations), most notably the Outgoing Webhooks and Bots to get information out of Slack and to your API.
 Hint: look for Slack npm libraries to jump start development.
 - Clone this repository.
 - Once cloned, install the application dependencies using `npm install`.
 - Once installed, start the application with `slc run`.